Academic Common Market (ACM)

 - After certifying the residency of an applicant, the State Coordinator sends a notice of certification to the student and to the Institutional Coordinator at The University of Mississippi.
 The Institutional Coordinator will make arrangements to ensure that the student is not charged out-of-state tuition fees.

-- Important: The certification certificate must be received at The University of Mississippi prior to the first day of classes of the term in which the student enrolls.
+- Important: The certification certificate must be received at The University of Mississippi prior to the last date to register for the term in which the student enrolls.

 - A student is required to follow the prescribed course curriculum and maintain satisfactory academic performance in the selected major.
 Reviews of student records and majors are conducted each semester to determine ACM eligibility for the next term.